SampleBias/10x_prompt/README.md

 ## API Diagnostics

-If you're experiencing issues with the API not working correctly, you can use the diagnostic scripts to test the individual APIs:
+If you're experiencing issues with the API not working correctly, you can use the diagnostic scripts to test the API:

 ### Testing Groq API
 ```bash